astutespruce/secas-docker/docker/ui/README.md

 The images are built using `scripts/build_custom_images.sh`.

-The UI build steps are run using the `build-sa-ui.sh` and `build-se-ui.sh` scripts in the `ui` folder of the applicable environment.
+The UI build steps are run using the `build-se-ui.sh` and `build-ssa-ui.sh` scripts in the `ui` folder of the applicable environment.

 The UI build automatically fetches the dependencies defined in the package.lock